-Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute
+Center for Information Technology Research in the Interest of Society and the Banatao Institute (CITRIS)

-The Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute leverage the research strengths of the University of California campuses at Berkeley, Davis, Merced, and Santa Cruz, and operate within the greater ecosystem of the University and the innovative and entrepreneurial spirit of Silicon Valley.
-The institute strengthens bridges between world-class laboratory research, state and national policymakers, and companies and startups creating new applications and reshaping entire industries.
-CITRIS and the Banatao Institute facilitate interdisciplinary work among hundreds of University of California faculty members, students, corporate partners, and international institutions.
+The Center for Information Technology Research in the Interest of Society and the Banatao Institute (CITRIS) leverage the research strengths of the University of California campuses at Berkeley, Davis, Merced and Santa Cruz and operate within the greater ecosystem of the University and the innovative and entrepreneurial spirit of Silicon Valley.
+The institute strengthens bridges between world-class laboratory research, state and national policymakers, and companies and startups creating new applications and disrupting entire industries.
+CITRIS facilitates interdisciplinary work among hundreds of UC faculty members, students, corporate partners and international institutions.

 Labs and Programs

 Marvell NanoLab at CITRIS - The Berkeley Marvell Nanofabrication Laboratory provides a 15,000-square-foot Class 100/1000 cleanroom to support the nanofabrication technology research of more than 100 principal investigators and over 500 academic and industrial researchers.

 CITRIS Foundry - Founded in 2013, the CITRIS Foundry empowers entrepreneurial researchers from the University of California to build transformative deep tech inventions that will have a significant impact on the world.
 It leverages the resources and expertise inherent in both the local innovation ecosystem and the institution’s global collaborations to support new ventures, social enterprises and tech transfer pathways.